storageos/tutorials/multitenancy/002-users-groups.md

-User accounts facilitate granular permissioning of acceptable actions by users and groups.
+Policies are a simple Attribute-Based Access Control records that are used to permission users (or groups) to namespaces.

+Create a policy to enable the `dev` group to access the `restricted` namespace:

+ `storageos policy create --group dev --namespace restricted`{{execute}}
+ `storageos policy ls`{{execute}}

-StorageOS creates one administrator on initial startup, the `storageos` user.
-As you are logged in as `storageos`, you can perform any action within the system, including creating new users (you will need to set a password):
+Policies can only be created by an administrator user.
+StorageOS creates one admin on initial startup, the `storageos` user.
+As you are logged in as `storageos`, you can perform any action within the system.

-`storageos user create --role user devUser`{{execute}}

-assigning them to groups:

-`storageos user update --groups dev,test devUser`{{execute}}

-and viewing all users:

- `storageos user ls`{{execute}}